Married with Children

 my wife took it away from me.

-Looking past the fact that Seven is finally accepted by the family (alas, not by the fans!) some
+Looking past the fact that Seven is finally accepted by the family (but not by the fans!) some

 other interesting moments can be spotted throughout.
-Peggy favours Seven...
-I wonder if this is a
+Peggy favours Seven, and I wonder if this is

 mother in the world to her new child.
 But, a Bundy will always be a Bundy and by 0710 ("Death of

-A Shoe Salesman") Peggy could not give a rat's ass about Seven.
-But here, her favouring makes the
+A Shoe Salesman") Peggy could not give a rat's patootey about Seven.
+But here, her favouring makes

 Though it does provide scope for some funny lines, like Bud's "our emotional scars run so deep

-you can almost see them", or the even more accurate quote from Kelly when she states that they
+you can almost see them", or the accurate quote from Kelly when she states that they are "the Titos

 It must be Bundy Unity.
 You know, the people that - like any other normal family on the planet -